 At roughly 2.8 miles the trail begins passing through sections of healthy pine forest.
 In areas that are more open, as you near the top, you'll have some great views of the Garden Wall and Swiftcurrent Mountain directly in front of you.
 If you look closely you may even be able to spot the fire tower sitting atop the 8438-foot mountain.

 At 3.6 miles hikers will reach the spur trail that leads to the Granite Park Backcountry Campground, which includes four individual campsites, two of which can be reserved ahead of time.

-Hikers will arrive at the Highline Trail junction roughly 4.2 miles from the trailhead.
-A turn to the right will take you up to Logan Pass.
+You will arrive at the Highline Trail junction at roughly 4.2 miles from the trailhead.
+A turn to the right here will take you up to Logan Pass.
 Proceeding straight ahead will lead you towards the Fifty Mountain Backcountry Campground.
 To visit the Granite Park Chalet hikers should turn left here.

-The Granite Park Chalet was built in 1914 and 1915 by the Great Northern Railway to provide comfortable backcountry accommodations inside Glacier National Park.
+The Granite Park Chalet was built between 1914 and 1915 by the Great Northern Railway in order to provide comfortable backcountry accommodations inside Glacier National Park.
 The rustic lodge was the last of nine chalets built by the railroad, and today is listed as a National Historic Landmark.
-Compared to Sperry Chalet, the Granite Park Chalet is much more basic, and is essentially a simple hiker's hostel, with virtually no amenities.
-It has 12 guest rooms, each with 2 to 6 bunks.
+Compared to Sperry Chalet, the Granite Park Chalet is much more basic, and is essentially a simple hiker's hostel with virtually no amenities.
+The chalet has 12 guest rooms, each with 2 to 6 bunks.
 There's no electricity, but the common-area kitchen does have a propane stove where you can cook a warm lunch or dinner.